-Department of Industrial Policy and Promotion notified 100% FDI in Single-brand Retail
+The Department of Industrial Policy and Promotion (DIPP) ON 10

 Removal of the investment cap will help global fashion brands, especially from Italy and France, to venture alone in the growing Indian market.